WHAT IS NEUROFIBROMATOSIS?

 Type I

-• Other less commonly associated findings: crooked spine (scoliosis), seizures, decreased intellect, large head, malignancy (leukemia, Wilm's tumor, rhabdomyosarcoma, and pheochromocytoma).
+- Other: crooked spine (scoliosis), seizures, learning problems, large head, cancer (leukemia, Wilm's tumor, rhabdomyosarcoma, and pheochromocytoma).

 Fig. 3: Iris Lisch nodules.